DevWeb13/server-P14-/README.md

 &nbsp;

 ### Use the application

+* Log in or create a mongoDb Atlas account:<https://www.mongodb.com/fr-fr>
+* Create a free database cluster.
 * Clone a server API: <https://github.com/DevWeb13/server-P14->
 * You have to clone the project locally with either/or :